Luna Nera Ending, Explained: Who is the Chosen One?

-Netflix’s ‘Luna Nera’ takes place in 17th century Italy, in the time when witch trials are at the peak.
+Netflix’s ‘Luna Nera’ takes place in 17th century Italy, at the time when witch trials were at their peak.
 The show sets the stage for a supernatural story on the grounds of historical fiction and uses various sub-plots, which come together in the end to deliver a shocking season finale.
-The meaning of heroes and villains completely changes by the end and we are left wondering what it all means for the protagonists.
+The meaning of heroes and villains completely changes by the end, and we are left wondering what it all means for the protagonists.
 If you haven’t yet seen the show, head over to Netflix.
 SPOILERS AHEAD!

 Plot Summary